Danny Bernard Martin, PhD

 About

 Dr. Martin's research has focused primarily on understanding the salience of race and identity in Black learners’ mathematical experiences.
 His empirical research has spanned middle school, high school, community college, and university contexts and has also focused on Black parents and families.
 Dr. Martin's work is antithetical to perspectives that attempt to fix or repair Black learners.
 In his work, the ordinary brilliance of Black children is axiomatic.
-His work also suggests that we cannot reform the project of mathematics education away from its dialectal relationships to white supremacy, antiblackness, and racial capitalism.
+His work also suggests that we cannot reform the project of mathematics education away from its symbiotic relationships with white supremacy, antiblackness, and racial capitalism.
 New forms of math education, worthy of Black children, are needed.

 Martin is author of the book Mathematics Success and Failure Among African Youth (2000/2006, Erlbaum), co-author of The Impact of Identity in K–8 Mathematics Learning and Teaching (2013, NCTM), editor of Mathematics Teaching, Learning, and Liberation in the Lives of Black Children (2009, Routledge), and co-editor of The Brilliance of Black Children in Mathematics: Beyond the Numbers and Toward New Discourse (2013, Information Age).